Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics

-Given an arbitrary set of high dimensional points in $\ell_1$, there are known negative results that preclude the possibility of mapping them to a low dimensional $\ell_1$ space while preserving distances with small multiplicative distortion.
+Given an arbitrary set of high dimensional points in $\ell_1$, there are known negative results that preclude the possibility of always mapping them to a low dimensional $\ell_1$ space while preserving distances with small multiplicative distortion.
 This is in stark contrast with dimension reduction in Euclidean space ($\ell_2$) where such mappings are always possible.
-While the first non-trivial lower bounds for $\ell_1$ dimension reduction were established almost 20 years ago, there has been minimal progress in understanding what sets of points in $\ell_1$ are conducive to a low-dimensional mapping.
+While the first non-trivial lower bounds for $\ell_1$ dimension reduction were established almost 20 years ago, there has been limited progress in understanding what sets of points in $\ell_1$ are conducive to a low-dimensional mapping.

-In this work, we shift the focus from the worst-case setting and initiate the study of a characterization of $\ell_1$ metrics that are conducive to dimension reduction in $\ell_1$.
+In this work, we study a new characterization of $\ell_1$ metrics that are conducive to dimension reduction in $\ell_1$.
 Our characterization focuses on metrics that are defined by the disagreement of binary variables over a probability distribution -- any $\ell_1$ metric can be represented in this form.
 We show that, for configurations of $n$ points in $\ell_1$ obtained from tree Ising models, we can reduce dimension to $\polylog(n)$ with constant distortion.
-In doing so, we develop technical tools for embedding \emph{capped metrics} (also known as truncated metrics) which have been studied because of their applications in computer vision, and are objects of independent interest in metric geometry.
+In doing so, we develop technical tools for embedding \emph{truncated metrics} which have been studied because of their applications in computer vision, and are objects of independent interest in metric geometry.
+Among other tools, we show how any $\ell_1$ metric can be truncated with $O(1)$ distortion and $O(\log(n))$ blowup in dimension.

 {

 {}

 }